2024 LEGACY SPONSORS

 Note: Concurrent students will already have email addresses as high school concurrent students, but need to apply for college admission to Murray State as regular students to qualify for scholarships.

-Applications opened on November 1 (scholarships that will be awarded for Fall 2024/Spring 2025).
+Applications opened on November 1 (scholarships that will be awarded for Fall 2025/Spring 2026).
 The first priority deadline will be February 1.

 At this time, we will review applicants and begin awarding some of the scholarships.
 The scholarship portal will remain open and scholarships will still be available, so please apply when you are ready.
 We will look at awarding more scholarships as the Spring semester progresses.